skyzyx/rg35xx-garlicos-macos-instructions/docs/multi-disc-games-garlicos.en_us.md

         | gtee "Random Game that is a Legal ROM (USA).m3u"
     ```

-1. When that's done, you should confirm that your directory structure has the `.m3u` file as a _sibling_ (i.e., at the same level) of the folder which contains the `.chd` files.
+1. When that’s done, you should confirm that your directory structure has the `.m3u` file as a _sibling_ (i.e., at the same level) of the folder which contains the `.chd` files.

     ![Screenshot of the files in Finder](images/multi-disc-finder-m3u@2x.png)